-These bits are reserved bits in the ATtiny261/461/861 and will always read as zero.
+These bits are reserved and will always read zero.

-• Bit 3 - WDRF: Watchdog Reset Flag
+Bit 3 - WDRF: Watchdog Reset Flag

 This bit is set if a Watchdog Reset occurs.
 The bit is reset by a Power-on Reset, or by writing a logic zero to the flag.